 Yes, there will always be a free version of Flickr, and its only limitation is a maximum of 1 Terabyte of storage.
-You can update to a Doublr account, to get up to 2 Terabyte of storage.
+Should you get close or reach this limit, you can contact us for further assistance.

 I'd like to use a photo I found on Flickr.
 How do I do that?